mattstratton/mattstratton-web/content/post/2010-02-24-team-management-with-onenote.md

 layout: post
 date: 2010-02-24T19:49:42+00:00
 url: /tech-tips/team-management-with-onenote
-thesis_description:
-  - "Managing resources across a team can be a real challenge.
+description: "Managing resources across a team can be a real challenge.
 I've devised a system for tracking this using a combination of Microsoft OneNote and Outlook.
 Bear in mind that I just invented this today, so a) it's not really a proven system yet, and b) I'm VERY open to feedback and suggestions for how it can be improved."
 thesis_thumb:
   - /wp-content/uploads/onenote.png
 dsq_thread_id: